WholesumNet/client/README.md

 # minimum number of verified traces to make the whole job verified and done
 min_verified_traces = 1

 </pre>

-Save the above content in a file, named `simple_job.toml` and then run it to connect with other nodes and get your job done:
+Save the above content in a file named `simple_job.toml`, and then run the client  get your job done:<br>
-`cargo run -- --job my_awesome_job.toml` <br>
+`cargo run -- --job my_awesome_job.toml`

-Please note that the sample job file requires the presence of [Server](https://github.com/WholesumNet/server) and [Verifier](https://github.com/WholesumNet/verifier) nodes.
+Please note that the sample job file requires the presence of [Server](https://github.com/WholesumNet/server) and [Verifier](https://github.com/WholesumNet/verifier) nodes over the network which at moment is local only.

 ## USAGE